jschrewe/django-mongoadmin/readme.md

 Now the document should appear as usual in django's admin.

+### Using third party apps with mongoadmin

+To use third party apps (i.e. apps that register their admin classes in django.contrib.admin.site) with mongoadmin you have to add `MONGOADMIN_OVERRIDE_ADMIN = True` to your settings file.
+This overrides the django admin site with mongoadmin's admin site.

 ## What works and doesn't work

 django-mongoadmin currently only supports the most basic things and even they are not really tested.